-Investments: Fair value measurement is based upon quoted prices, if available.
+Investments: Fair value measurement is based upon guoted prices, if available.
 Level 1 investments include fixed income and equity securities (primarily mutual funds).
 Level 2 investments include debt securities (principally US government obligations).
-Level 3 investments include interests in hedge funds, private equity, and real estate.
+Level 3 investments include interests in hedge funds, private equity, real estate, and precious metals (gold and silver coins).
 Hedge funds' fair values are based on the information provided by the administrators of each underlying fund; management relies on advice from its investment consultant and takes into consideration audited financial information to determine overall reasonableness of the recorded value.
-Natural resources, private equity, and real estate limited partnerships are accounted for on the equity method and are based on information provided by the general partner; management also takes into consideration the audited financial information and K-1 capital account balances to determine overall reasonableness of the recorded value.
+Natural resources, private equity, and real estate limited partnerships are accounted for on the equity method and are based on information provided by the general partner: management also takes into consideration the audited financial information and K-1 capital account balances to determine overall reasonableness of the recorded value.
 Management believes that the equity method represents the best estimate of the partnerships' fair values.
 Audited information is only available annually, based on each partnership's year-end.
 Because of the inherent uncertainty of valuations, values may differ from the values that would have been used had a ready market existed.
+The fair value of precious metals is based on appraisals by experts.